alinex/bash-lib/README.md

     # tools to manage and develop bashlib (for developer)
     install         # setup bashlib on your host
     # all other files are not relevant for use, only for development
+    test            # helper to run test on docker instances tests/          # setup, installation and resources for this doc/            # examples and auto generated api documentation available through GitLab Web UI .*              # some developer setup files ;-)
 ```

 The BashLib will be installed on the System with it's `BASHLIB_HOME` directory in the environment to let the scripts find it and load what they need.